cheesemaafia/scammingthescammers/README.md

 # Scamming the Scammers
-short script for scamming the scammers with phishing links by brute forcing random data that makes sense
+Short script for scamming the scammers with phishing links by brute forcing random data that makes sense